vsu/foo-dsp-bfir/README.markdown

 file(s).
 The resulting impulse response is cached to disk and stored in WAV format.

-The equalizer and impulse file configuration may be saved to and loaded from disk using the DSP configuration panel.
+The equalizer configuration may be saved to and loaded from disk using the DSP configuration panel.
 The configuration is stored in JSON format.

 Note that the FFTW DLL's (libfftw3-3.dll and libfftw3f-3.dll) and the libsndfile DLL (libsndfile-1.dll) must be in the same